luispedro/metarabbit/draft-paper-unsupervised-unmixing.rst

 in multiple organelles.
 They may move between organelles in response to a stimulus or as part of the cell cycle.

+Thus, we can move beyond simple assignment of a protein to an organelle to assigning it to multiple organelles.
+In fact, some work (both from the Murphy group and others) has looked at subcellular location classification using multiple labels per image.
+This, however, is still not enough: we want to quantify this.

 .. commment::

     I was pretty happy about these results, so were the other co-authors, we